 Lindsey German on war abroad and further crisis for Starmer’s Labour

-It is hard to credit that our government, Joe Biden, and assorted media spokespeople keep tell us that Israel is ‘defending itself’.
+It is hard to credit that our government, Joe Biden, and assorted media spokespeople keep telling us that Israel is ‘defending itself’.
 The Israeli government has in the past week bombed Gaza, the West Bank, Lebanon, Syria and Yemen.
 It is threatening to launch airstrikes on Iran’s nuclear installations and oilfields.
 This is surely attack and not defence.
 And it is attack by a heavily armed state, with some of the world’s most sophisticated weaponry, against non-state actors, and organisations formed in response to previous Israeli aggressions.

 For that is the reality of Hamas and Hezbollah.
 They are much more than military forces, playing roles in for example health and education, and in Lebanon Hezbollah part of the government.
 Yet these realities are all too often ignored, on the grounds that they are ‘designated terror organisations’ in Britain.
 Also ignored is the history of the crisis, as though everything started on October 7th last year and that Israel is the injured party.